UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 TODO: Add a section on locating data in time.

-# Summary of metadata requirements
+## Minimum metadata summary

+A DataCrate MUST have a root schema:Dataset with ID of "data" with:
+ *  a schema:description property, which describes the whole dataset contained in the data (BagIt payload) directory.

+ *  A creation date in ISO data format for the dataset using schema:dataModified, equivalent semantically to bagging-date in BagIt.

+ *  A contact person (or role) expressed via a property schema:accountablePerson on the schema:Dataset of with a value of type schema:Person, with  at least one of the following properties:
+    *  schema:email (text)
+    *  schema:phone (text)
+    *  schema:affiliation - with a text value or a schema:Organisation.

-# Recommended IDs
+### Recommended IDs

 Users of DataCrate SHOULD use the following IDs where possible:
 *  For a DataCrate, a schema:identifier which SHOULD be a DOI URL.
-*  For People participating the research projects: ORCiD identifiers.
+*  For People participating the research projects: ORCID identifiers.
 *  For organizations including funders, pending a global identifier scheme for use the homepage URL for research organizations.
 *  For items of type schema:Place: a geonames URI.